-- Implementation of multi-school sectors.

-- Avoid the phenomenon of ghettoization.
+- Implementation of multi-school sectors. - Avoid the phenomenon of ghettoization.
 It is necessary to close the most segregated middle schools (100 middle schools have been identified in very underprivileged neighborhoods with a very high rate of underprivileged students) and to distribute the students in middle schools with an advantaged population, as has been done in Haute-Garonne.
-Facilities (transportation, support for associations) must be put in place.

-- It is necessary to limit as much as possible the number of middle schools with less than 200 (or even 300) students.

-- Boarding schools must be developed to allow students to go to middle schools or high schools far from home without forcing them to travel too much each day.
+Facilities (transportation, support for associations) must be put in place. - Colleges with less than 200 (or even 300) students should be limited to the maximum. - Boarding schools must be developed to allow students to go to middle or high schools far from home without forcing them to travel too much each day.

-A national support fund must be created to supplement or co-finance artistic, cultural and sports project....s carried out by local authorities (departmental council, metropolitan France, regional council) in middle and high schools.
-This co-financing will be conditioned by the social mix of each establishment and by the projects implemented: establishments with a balance in the socio-professional categories (CSP) of families or with disadvantaged CSPs will benefit from greater financial aid.
+A national support fund must be created to supplement or co-finance artistic, cultural and sports projects carried ....out by local authorities (departmental council, metropolitan area, regional council) in middle schools or high schools.
+This co-financing will be conditioned by the social mix of each establishment and by the level of the projects implemented: establishments with a balance in the socio-professional categories (CSP) of families or with disadvantaged CSPs will receive more financial aid.